|

 easier for wireless carriers to offer phones at a reasonable price

-(with little or no subsidy), and for OEMs to still make money on
+(with little or no subsidy), and for OEMs to still make money selling

-selling their products.
-At the end of the day, it should be a
+their products.
+At the end of the day, it will be a

 Prepaid Wireless!